Leadership Giving

 Scholarships are not “given” by the university, nor are they “free rides”.
 Scholarships are earned by the student-athletes who have an intense daily academic and athletic regimen.
 Scholarships are paid for by the Athletics Department – more than $11.5 million per year – and funded by Seminole Boosters.
 More than 80 percent of Florida State scholarship recipients graduate from the university – including a high percentage of first-generation college students – and their lives, and the lives of generations of their family are changed as a result.

-Learn more about a scholarship endowment fund – Contact Stephen Ponder at [email protected] or (850) 644-3484
+Learn more about a scholarship endowment fund – Contact Chris Wilson at [email protected] or (850) 644-3484

 Make a scholarship commitment ($25,000 or more paid over five years) – Call (850) 644-3484